-Pros and Cons of a HVAC Career
+Pros and Cons of an HVAC Career

-We mentioned some of the opportunity available to individuals looking to start a career in HVAC.
+We mentioned some opportunities available to individuals looking to start a career in HVAC.
 But what about the job itself is appealing?
-For one you have a chance to work in different types of backdrops.
+For one, you have a chance to work in different types of backdrops.
 As office workers may tell you, or you may know from first-hand experience, sitting in a single place all day can drain your energy and severely hinder productivity.
 The most innovative people are moving around, and as an HVAC technician, you’ll be doing just that.
 Another advantage is the fulfillment that comes with solving problems.
 Diagnosing and fixing problems can be a rewarding experience.
 Compare the Pros and Cons of HVAC careers below:

 HVAC Careers Salary

-An entry level HVAC service technician can make upwards of $54,000 per year.
-That’s pretty significant for an entry level position.
-Not every HVAC employee is a service technician however.
-Some start as rough-in installers, or helpers, and other less profitable titles.
+An entry-level HVAC service technician can make upwards of $54,000 per year.
+That’s pretty significant for an entry-level position.
+Not every HVAC employee is a service technician, however.
+Some start as rough-in installers or helpers, and other less profitable titles.
 The pay scale generally ranges from $30,000 – $75,000 annually for professionals within the HVAC industry.
-When paired with the position’s high demand and long term sustainability, it’s hard to find a financial reason to dissuade yourself from choosing HVAC as a career.
+When paired with the position’s high demand and long-term sustainability, it’s hard to find a financial reason to dissuade yourself from choosing HVAC as a career.
 Compare salaries below:

 Different Jobs in the HVAC Industry